Downloading the code

 The source of CP2K is open and freely available for everybody under the GPL license.

-Installation instructions can be found on the wiki and in the INSTALL.md file which is part of the download.
+Installation instructions can be found on the wiki and in the

 The sparse matrix library DBCSR is part of CP2K, and made available standalone at the DBCSR page.